Skipton, Yorkshire

 Penthouse Suite

-Penthouse Garden Room: with kingsize bed
+Penthouse Garden Room: with a king-size bed.

-Penthouse Park Room: with twin beds
+Penthouse Park Room: with twin beds.

-Penthouse Monks Room: with single bed
+Penthouse Monks Room: with a single bed.

-Penthouse Bathroom: with bath and shower attachment
+Penthouse Bathroom: with a bath with shower attachment.

 History